The Astrology Podcast

 SFR: And we’ll get more into that.
 I’ve looked at Jupiter returns because that was the eye-opening planet for me, and one of the things I want to say probably first off as we get deeper into Jupiter.
 It’s been fascinating to track my career since 2008 when I started, when I started talking, looking–well, maybe it was even 2009–looking at Jupiter returns.
 And you didn’t know this, but it’s even coming full circle.
 My first presentation at an ISAR conference was on dun-dun-dun, Jupiter returns.

 SFR: It was 2009 in Chicago.

 SFR: Yeah, Oak Brook, Illinois, specifically.
 And I’ll get more into that because I know we’ll probably venture into that.
-But after looking at, initially, just scores of Jupiter returns–I would just say now it’s hundreds if not going more towards thousands of Jupiter returns of various people–I got more into looking at and observing Jupiter as more of this ‘match-funder’.
+But after looking at, initially, just scores of Jupiter returns–I would just say now it’s hundreds if not going more towards thousands of Jupiter returns of various people–I got more into looking at and observing Jupiter is more of this match-funder.

 One of the things I kind of challenge and poke at when I get on Twitter is that a lot of people talk about Jupiter, even as the benefic, it’s always going to be good luck; the Jupiter return is going to bring good luck.

 SFR: And that’s not been my experience.
 I’m not saying he brings bad luck, but I think there’s a more nuanced way we can understand how Jupiter works.
 And what’s fascinating for me, Jupiter is not and wasn’t my favorite planet, even though he’s my ruler.
 Maybe I shouldn’t say that aloud.